-Although the site will begin with the above layout, it may change and evolve over the life of the Geo4NIEM project.
-Participants who would like to contribute content to the web site should follow the directions in the next section for submitting material for the Web site.
+Although the project portal will begin with the above layout, it may change and evolve over the life of the project.
+Participants who would like to contribute content should follow the directions in the next section for submitting material for the project portal site.